Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 There are some religious holidays and other events in the fall that might affect student attendance - please note these in your calendars and let me know if your attendance will be affected.

-- October 2-4: Rosh Hashanah
+- September 22-24: Rosh Hashanah
-- October 11-12: Yom Kippur
+- October 1-2: Yom Kippur
+- October 20: Diwali begins
-- October 29 - November 3: Diwalai
+- November 11: Veterans Day
-- November 5: Presidential Election
+- November 27: Thanksgiving Day

 If you miss multiple classes, I may reach out to make sure you are OK.
 Communication is key.
 Please see "Illness and Exceptional Circumstances" on the [support page](support.md) for more information about extended absences.